ahmad-techie/JavaProjects/README.md

 ### Check Prime Number Function
 In this challenge, I wrote a function that takes a number and lets the user know whether the number is a prime number or not.

+### Simple Mortgage Calculator
+In this challenge, I wrote a program that calculates the monthly morgage payment.